DarthSnow/dide2/docs/setup.md

 ## Linux dependencies

-The software is based on the GTK2 toolkit.
+The official build of the software is based on the GTK2 toolkit.
 The runtime libraries must be setup (libgtk2, libglib, libgdk-pixbuf2, etc; they usually comes together, libc).
-You must also setup some theme engines (such as Adwaita, Clearlooks, Nimbus, Industrial, etc).
+To enhance the appearence, you can also setup some theme engines (such as Adwaita, Clearlooks, Nimbus, Industrial, etc).

 Windows interface is based on native win32 controls.